Forex.com group includes 3 related companies.

 Forex.com US - located in the USA, regulated by the Commodity Futures Trading Commission (CFTC).

-Forex.com UK - located in the United Kindom, regulated by the Financial Conduct Authority (FCA).
+Forex.com UK - located in the United Kingdom, regulated by the Financial Conduct Authority (FCA).

 Forex.com JP - located in Japan, regulated by the Japan Financial Services Agency (JFSA).

-Forex.com is also regulated by the IIROC in Canada.
+Forex.com is also regulated by the IIROC in Canada and the CIMA in the Cayman Islands.

 Be aware, UK and US companies have some significant trading restrictions because of regulatory authorities influence.